laithdarras/ClipPilot/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+Open an issue or PR.

-## Support
+## License

-If you encounter any issues or have questions, please open an issue on GitHub.
+MIT - feel free to use, modify, and share.